Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * There must not exist an entity named `FooAttribute` as this is reserved by the corresponding extension.
 For an entity named *person* with `attributable = true` ModuleStudio generates an additional entity named `PersonAttribute` for managing it's attributes.
 * There must not exist an entity named `FooCategory` as this is reserved by the corresponding extension.
 For an entity named *person* with `categorisable = true` ModuleStudio generates an additional entity named `PersonCategory` for managing it's categories.

-### Entity field
+### Field

 #### General field settings

-* Field must be assigned to a data object.
+* Field must be assigned to a data object or a variable container.
 Should not occur in practice, this is just for completeness.
 * Every field must have a name.
 Field name must have a length of at least two chars.
 Should have more than three chars.
 * Field names must be unique.
 * Field name is a reserved identifier (`module`, `type`, `func`, `config`, `ajax`, `external`, `lang`, `theme`, `newlang`, `newtheme`).
 These names are reserved.
 * Field name is a reserved identifier (`_controller`, `_method`, `_locale`).
 These are reserved vars in the Symfony framework.
 * Field name is a reserved identifier (`workflowState`).
 This list field is added automatically by a model-to-model transformation before the actual generation happens.